Pieter Sjoerds Gerbrandy

 Pieter Sjoerds Gerbrandy (born Pieter Gerbrandij; 13 April 1885 – 7 September 1961) was a Dutch politician and jurist who served as Prime Minister of the Netherlands from 3 September 1940 until 25 June 1945.
 He oversaw the government-in-exile based in London under Queen Wilhelmina during the German occupation of the Netherlands.
-He was a member of the now-defunct Anti-Revolutionary Party (ARP), later merged into the Christian Democratic Appeal (CDA).
+He was a member of the Anti-Revolutionary Party (ARP).

 Early life

-Pieter Sjoerds Gerbrandy was born on 13 April 1885 in the village of Goënga, near Sneek, in the province of Friesland, in the Netherlands.
+Pieter Sjoerds Gerbrandy was born on 13 April 1885 in the village of Goënga, near Sneek, in the province of Friesland.
 He was an ethnic Frisian, and his name is styled in the traditional Frisian way: first name ("Pieter"), patronymic ("Sjoerds", meaning "son of Sjoerd"), family name (Gerbrandy).
 Incidentally, the name Gerbrandy is also a patronymic since his great-great-grandfather Jouke Gerbrens (1769–1840) took "Gerbrandy" as a family name on 30 December 1811.

 Pieter applied to Vrije Universiteit Amsterdam in June 1904 and majored in law.
 He would obtain a doctorate in law in January 1911 and proceeded to work as a lawyer and prosecutor from 1911 to 1920.

-Early polical career
+Early political career

-Gerbrandy was a member of the Municipal Council of Sneek from April 1916 to January 1930, the Provincial-Council of Friesland from July 1919 to August 1920 and the Provincial-Executive of Friesland from August 1920 to January 1930.
+Gerbrandy was a member of the Municipal Council of Sneek from April 1916 to January 1930, the Provincial Council of Friesland from July 1919 to August 1920 and the Provincial Executive of Friesland from August 1920 to January 1930.

 From 1920 to 1930, he was a member of the Provincial Council of Friesland for the Anti-Revolutionary Party (ARP).
 He also served as Minister of Justice in 1939 against his party's wishes.

-Second World War
+World War II

 The German victory at the Battle of the Netherlands in 1940 made the Dutch royal family and many leading politicians flee to London and form a government-in-exile.
-Combined with Dirk Jan de Geer's resignation the same year, that resulted in Queen Wilhelmia appoint Gerbrandy as prime minister of the Dutch government-in-exile.
+With Dirk Jan de Geer's resignation the same year, Queen Wilhelmina appointed Gerbrandy as prime minister of the Dutch government-in-exile.
 He also served as Minister of Justice and Minister of Colonial Affairs.

 Postwar

 After the liberation of the southern Netherlands in 1945, Gerbrandy formed a new cabinet, but he resigned after the total liberation of the country.
-He opposed the government's Indonesian policy and from 1946 to 1950 chaired the National Committee for the Maintenance of the Kingdom's Unity, which opposed Indonesian independence and advocated for the Republic of the South Moluccas.
+He opposed the government's Indonesian policy and from 1946 to 1950 chaired the National Committee for the Maintenance of the Kingdom's Unity, which opposed Indonesian independence and advocated for the Republic of South Maluku.

 In 1950, Gerbrandy published Indonesia, which offered an explanation of the history of the relationship between the Netherlands and the Dutch East Indies (now Indonesia) from the 1600s to 1948, which included "The Indies under Dutch rule", "The Rule of Law", "The Japanese Occupation", and "Chaos", with each section outlining Gerbrandy's observations.

 In 1948, Gerbrandy returned as a member of the Dutch Parliament, but his hot temper alienated members of his party.
 In 1956, he was made member of a commission that investigated the affair surrounding Greet Hofmans.
 Three years later, Gerbrandy resigned as a Member of Parliament.